Is abortion the right option for me?

 - Would having a baby change my life in a way I do or don’t want?

 an abortion change my life in a way I do or don’t want? having

 - What kind of support would I need and get if I decided to get an abortion?

 - What kind of support would I need and get if I decided to have a baby?

 Decisions about your pregnancy are deeply personal.
 You hold the power to make decisions that are best for you in order to stay on your own path to a healthy and meaningful life.
 There are lots of things to consider, and it’s totally normal to have many different feelings and thoughts when making this decision.
 That’s why it’s important to get factual, non-judgmental information about abortion.
 Support from family, friends, partners, and other people you trust can also be helpful.
 But at the end of the day, only you know what’s right for you.

 Who can I talk with about getting an abortion?

 Lots of people lean on others to help them with their decision.
 It’s good to choose people who you know are understanding and supportive of you.

-Your local Planned Parenthood health center or other medical health center has caring professionals that can answer any questions you may have.
+Your local medical health center has caring professionals that can answer any questions you may have.
 They’ll give you expert care, accurate information about all your options, and non-judgmental support along the way — no matter what you decide about your pregnancy.
 Other family planning centers and private doctors may also talk with you about your decision.

 No one should pressure you into making any decision about your pregnancy, no matter what.
 So it’s important to get the info and support you need from people who give you the real facts and won’t judge you.